Preporato

 • Schedule exam only after 3 consecutive 72%+ scores

-The most common failure pattern: IT professionals study general data center concepts but don't learn NVIDIA-specific details.
-The exam doesn't ask "what is a GPU?" — it asks "what is the per-GPU NVLink bandwidth in a DGX B200?" or "how many MIG instances can an H100 support?"
-You must know NVIDIA's product line and specifications, not just generic infrastructure concepts.
+You study general data center concepts because that's what you know.
+Then the exam asks "what is the per-GPU NVLink bandwidth in a DGX B200?" or "how many MIG instances can an H100 support?" and you're stuck.
+The exam is NVIDIA-specific.
+Generic infrastructure knowledge won't pass it.

 Master These Concepts with Practice